-The bill requires wholesale and retail dealers to pay the "net additional tax" resulting from the bill's increase in the cigarette tax on stamped cigarettes and unaffixed Ohio tax stamps in their possession on July 1, 2005, the date on which the tax increase takes effect.
-The "net additional tax" is the net additional tax resulting from the bill's increase in the cigarette tax due on all packages of Ohio stamped cigarettes and on all unaffixed Ohio cigarette tax stamps that a wholesale or retail dealer has on hand as of the beginning of business on July 1, 2005.
-On or before August 31, 2005, each dealer must pay the additional tax due and file a return with the Treasurer of State showing the net additional tax due, along with any other information the Commissioner considers necessary to administer the net additional tax.
+The bill requires wholesale dealers to pay the "net additional tax" resulting from the bill's increase in the cigarette tax, less the dealer discount, on stamped cigarettes and unaffixed Ohio tax stamps in their possession on July 1, 2005, the date on which the tax increase takes effect.
+For retail dealers, the "net additional tax" is the net additional tax resulting from the bill's increase in the cigarette tax due on all packages of Ohio stamped cigarettes and on all unaffixed Ohio cigarette tax stamps that a retail dealer has on hand as of the beginning of business on July 1, 2005.